Shuswap/FrogFind/README.md

-# FrogFind
+# Mobilizer
-Source for the FrogFind search engine for vintage computers

-Love the frog.
-Be the frog.
+Forked from FrogFind.
+Parts of the Frogfind code can be used to mobilize websites by adding a prefix to the URL in the manner of the old Google Mobilizer and Google Web Light.